Supernova4422/Light-Show-Toolkit-/README.md

 The aim is for future light systems to be added, allowing for a standard method.

-##Libraries utilised
+## Libraries utilised

-This program uses SDL for audio playback as well as for TCP/UDP networking.
+This program uses SDL for audio playback and TCP/UDP networking, more specifically: SDL2, SDL2_mixer and SDL2_net

 ## Using the CLI